waynemystir/qbe-take-home-assignment/README.md

 To install Redis, follow [these steps](INSTALL_REDIS.md).

 NOTE to M.M.: I actually developed this repository while working on my Chromebook because I'm not at home right now (where my Ubuntu desktop is).
-The developer mode uses a container with an OS it calls `penquin`.
-It seems very, very close to Ubuntu.
+The developer mode on Chromebook uses a container that it calls `penquin`.
+It's Debian and seems very, very close to Ubuntu.
+The app and pytests work as expected on my Chromebook.
 I will be home in a couple days and will verify that the app and tests work on Ubuntu then.
 I don't expect any problems.
+I greatly appreciate you extending the deadline.
+I'm confident that this repository is ready for your evaluation and wanted to submit it ASAP.

 ## Setup
 Clone this repository.
 Then, from the root of this local repository, run this: